chenchkx/RiemannianCovDs/readme.md

 Please cite the following paper (more theoretical and technical details) if your are using this code:
 ```
+@article{chen2020riecovds,
-Kai-Xuan Chen, Jie-Yi Ren, Xiao-Jun Wu*, Josef Kittler.
-Covariance Descriptors on a Gaussian Manifold and their Application to Image Set Classification[J].
-Pattern Recognition, 2020.
+  title={Covariance Descriptors on a Gaussian Manifold and their Application to Image Set Classification},
+  author={Chen, Kai-Xuan and Ren, Jie-Yi and Wu, Xiao-Jun and Kittler, Josef},
+  journal={Pattern Recognition},
+  year={2020},
+  publisher={Elsevier}
+}
 ```

+For more experiment, you can test on Virus dataset (https://github.com/Kai-Xuan/Virus/)